EricssonResearch/secure-rewind-and-discard/README.md

 ## Simple Example
-We provide several examples that demonstrate the library's use [simple_example/](./example/simple_example)
+We provide several examples that demonstrate the library's use in [examples/](./examples/)

 ## License